Loading

 Appearance is regardless of the colour of the article.

-Imitation does not include deactivated firearms or blank-fire firearms.
-These goods are treated as firearms under the Regulations.
+Imitation firearms do not include deactivated firearms or blank-fire firearms.
+We treat these goods as firearms under the Regulations.

 Interchangeable parts and accessories